 Northumberland; rolling hills, smiling faces, and oh so many beautiful places.
-When most people think of Northumberland they think of Newcastle, but Northumberland has so much more to offer.
-From historic castles, a world class art scene, and incredible outdoor adventures.
-Northumberland, like this guide, has something for everyone to enjoy.
+When people think of Northumberland they think of Newcastle, but Northumberland has so much more to offer than just the city itself.
+From historic castles, a world class art, and incredible outdoor adventures, Northumberland, like this guide, has something for everyone to enjoy.
+I originally published this back in 2018, but as I was back up North at the end of last month, I found it an apt time to update and improve it.

 Recommended Time: 3-4 hours

-Alnwick castle, most famous for its on-screen film and television appearances, is a perfect afternoon out.
+Alnwick castle, most famous for its on-screen film and television appearances, is the perfect afternoon out.
 While wandering around the grounds you may notice people running around on brooms.
-Yes, you read that correctly brooms.
-You can sign up for free broom training lessons included in the price of your admission.
+Yes, you read that correctly I said brooms.
+You can sign up for free broom training lessons included in the price of your admission and channel your inner Hogwarts student.
 The castle is most famous for its role in the Harry Potter films.
 The green was used in scenes where Madam Hooch teaches the students quiditch in the first film and the exterior of the castle was used as bits of Hogwarts throughout the second film.

 Cragside House National Trust